 - Light chemical peel.
 A light, or superficial, chemical peel removes the outer layer of skin (epidermis).
 It can be used to treat fine wrinkles, acne, uneven skin tone and dryness.
 You might have a light chemical peel as often as once a week for up to six weeks — depending on your desired results.

 - Medium chemical peel.
 This type of chemical peel removes skin cells from the epidermis and from portions of the upper part of your middle layer of skin (dermis).
 A medium chemical peel can treat wrinkles, acne scars and uneven skin tone.
-You might repeat a medium chemical peel every six to 12 months to maintain results.
+You might repeat a medium chemical peel after 12 months to maintain results.